edcarp/python-novice-esces/_episodes/02-numpy.md

 > {: .solution}
 {: .challenge}

-## FOR CHIRS - this section is not relevent
-> ## Change In Inflammation
+> ## Change In Wave Height
 >
-> The patient data is _longitudinal_ in the sense that each row represents a
-> series of observations relating to one individual.
+> In the wave data, one row represents a series of monthly data relating to one year.
 This means that
-> the change in inflammation over time is a meaningful concept.
+> the change in height over time is a meaningful concept.
+Representing how the wave change seasonally
 > Let's find out how to calculate changes in the data contained in an array
 > with NumPy.
 >
 > The `numpy.diff()` function takes an array and returns the differences
 > between two successive values.
 Let's use it to examine the changes
-> each day across the first 6 months of patient 3 from our inflammation dataset.
+> each day across the first 6 months of waves in year 3 from our dataset.
 >
 > ~~~
 > year3_1sthalf = reshaped_data[3, :6]